 Always warn about allergies and previous side effects of any therapy.
 Be sure to inform your doctor what medications you are currently taking, including prescription drugs, dietary supplements, or herbal remedies.
-Don't forget to tell the doctor which medicines you've stopped taking and name the reasons why.
+Don't forget to tell the doctor which medicines you've stopped taking and name why.
 If you don't, your doctor may mistakenly believe that the drugs don't work in your case.

 Punctuality: respect your and the medical staff's time.
 Try to always be on time for the appointment.
-If anything happens, inform the medical center or your doctor to keep them calm and save their time and nerves.
+If anything happens, inform the medical center or your doctor to keep them calm and save time and nerves.

 If you don't like anything, talk about it!
-It is the only way your doctor will understand that the medical service or communication is unpleasant or doesn't work – no need to put up with mistreatment.
+It is the only way your doctor will understand that the medical service or communication is unpleasant or doesn't work – there is no need to put up with mistreatment.

-If your doctor has left you his number or any other contact information to keep in touch, respect his time.
+If your doctor has left you his number or contact information to keep in touch, respect his time.
 Never distract him when it is unnecessary, out of work hours, etc. The only possible exception is an emergency.
 If anything happens, be brief and polite.